juang735/azure-network/README.md

 <img src="https://i.imgur.com/UopgWkL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We start to check all the traffic from one machine to another we ping icpm from one machine and look for a ping an make sure the ip is thesame.
+In the linux VM we close ICMPv4 port 290 we denied any traffic coming to and from.
 </p>
 <br />